kjorg50/paxos/README.md

 # Paxos

 Implementing a bank account management system that is replicated to many sites using the Paxos consensus protocol.
+It is configured to run on 5 different sites, thus agreement is needed by at least 3 nodes.

 ## Usage
 1. `mvn clean install`